joseph-liew/Diverse-Assign/README.md

 2. Split the data into groups (pandas dataframe subsets).
 3. Determine the [*Aggregate Diversity Score* ](#ADS) of each group.
 4. Generate a deque queue of shuffled row indices to swap.
-5. Initialise a collection to store swapped rows indices.
+5. Initialise a set to store swapped rows indices.
+(Hash)
-6. For each *i* row in the data, popleft the deque to obtain a pointer row.
+6. For each *i* row in the data, popleft the deque to obtain a pointer's value.
+7. While there is no new swap:
-7. If the rows iteration is complete, or the deque is empty, end the 'For' loop.
+> 7a.
+If the rows iteration is complete, or the deque is empty, end the 'For' loop.
 Solution is obtained.
+>
-8. Check whether the pointer row is in the collection of swapped indices.
+> 7b.
+Else, check whether the pointer's value is in the collection of swapped indices.
+>
+> 7c.
 If no, continue to swap.
 Else skip this row, since it's already swapped.
+>
-9. If the pointer row value is different from the row, swap the values.
-Else popleft and append the pointer to the end of the deque.
-(So that this pointer can be eventually used for another row.)
+> 7d.
+If the pointer's value is different from the *i* row, proceed.
+Else, skip to the next *i*th row.
+Move the pointer's value to the deque end (Prevent self-swapping and row-swapping within same group.)
+>
-10. Using Simulated Annealing, accept the swap if swap yields a greater total diversity, or based on the annealing probability, reject the swap.
+> 7e.
+Using Simulated Annealing, if swap yields a greater total diversity, accept swap.
+Break the 'while' loop.
-11. If a swap is rejected, reverse the swaps and pops and appends.
-I.e. revert data to before the swap.
-12. Else, transfer the row index and pointer index in this iteration to the collection of swapped row indices.
+>
+> 7f.
+Or based on the *annealing probability*, pick the next element in the deque as the new pointer.
+Revert the swap.
+Move the old pointer's value to the deque end.
+(The deque end will eventually be cycled to the front.)
+Break the 'while' loop.

-13. Continue iterations of each row, until 'For' loop breaks at step 7.
+8. Continue iterations of each row, until 'for' loop ends.
-14. Repeat steps 1 to 13 over *k* instances.
+9. Repeat steps 1 to 8 over *M* instances.
 Pick the highest scoring instance as solution.
-Users can input the value for *k*.
-(Higher *k* value increases the likelihood of achieving global maximum.
-At the expense of time.)

-In step 10, memoisation is used to minimise duplicate calculation of Aggregate Diversity Scores for groups that are not involved in the swapping.
-Memoisation is also employed in other areas of the programme to conserve memory and time (steps 6 to 12).

-In step 10, Simulated Annealing is used to reduce the likelihood of ending up with a local minimum.
+In steps 7e to 7f, Simulated Annealing is used to reduce the likelihood of ending up with a local maximum.
 This is crucial, since maximum-value approach is not a complete solution.
 Global maximum might not be achieved before the solution is complete.
 However, depending on the user's use case, a complete assignment is usually unnecessary.
-Unless the user works with a very large number of rows or features.
-In such scenarios, the user might be satisfied with tweaking the cooling rate for the Simulated Annealing, balancing the needs of time, completeness and maximisation.
+This is especially important, because exhaustive search is not trivial.
+For a cohort of 60 people, splitting into 10 groups means there are more than 75 billion solutions.
+In step 9, the search space is limited to *M* instances (or *M* solutions).

-Steps 4 to 13 (excluding 10) is designed to reduce the problem and complexity size with every iteration.
+Steps 4 to 8 (excluding steps 7e and 7f) is designed to reduce the problem size with every iteration.
 It is inspired by the MAC (Maintaining Arc Consistency) algorithm in CSP.
-While the overall algorithm is not CSP, the problem is reduced with each iteration.
+While the overall algorithm is not CSP, the problem size is reduced with each iteration.

-Because the solution is not complete, there is a step 14.
-This is to further minimise the chance of getting stuck on a local maximum.
+To further reduce the size of the problem, rate of the problem reduction is determined by  [*heuristics*](#heu).

+<a name="heu"></a>
+## Heuristics ##

+### Search Heuristic ###
+In Simulated Annealing, the reduction rate is determined by the cooling rate.

+In thermodynamics, the original formula used to describe annealing is:

+$$
+P = e^{-\frac{\Delta E}{k \ \cdot \ T}} \
+$$

+> where *P* is the probability that the energy will increase by delta E, *delta E* is change in energy (new energy - previous energy), *k* is the Boltzmann Constant (1.380649 × 10<sup>−23</sup> joule per kelvin), *T* is temperature.

+For the programme, we modified the original thermodynamics equation and combined both geometric reduction and linear reduction rules.
+Reduction rules are important in simulated annealing, because they promote exploration early in the search, and exploitation later in the search.
+In exploration, the goal is to increase the likelihood of landing near global maximum, through a more agressive probability of accepting an alternative solution.
+After exploration comes exploitation, where the probabilty of accepting an alternative solution is weakened, converging the solution towards the maximum.

+In the programme, the probability of accepting a neigbour solution (*P*) was modified to be more aggressive at the start.
+The aggression is reduced as the problem size (number of elements unassigned into groups) reduces over the assignment iterations:

+$$
+P = e \ ^{\frac{\Delta E}{k \ \cdot \ cooling \ rate}} \
+$$

+Note that *delta E* was modififed to become a positive value.
+This agggressive modifier is controlled by the geometrical reduction rule *cooling rate*:

+$$
+cooling \ rate = T \cdot problem \ size
+$$

+> where *T* is temperature.

+During development, a small sample study showed that geometrical reduction was vital in escaping local maximums.
+This is crucial in cases where clustering of similar features can happen due to over-dominance of features.
+For example, in assigning project groups among multi-discipline students, autocorrelation of features are common.
+E.g. a computing project may have more computer science students than informatics students.

+*problem size* is determined from the linear reduction rule:

+$$
+problem \ size = \frac{(total \ number \ of \ elements \ - \ number \ of \ elements \ assigned \ into \ groups)}{total \ number \ of \ elements}
+$$

+Thus, through the linear reduction, the annealing schedule is coupled to the iterative "MAC-like" problem reduction.
+The aim of this coupling is to avoid over-exploration and over-exploitation.

+### Search Space Capping ###
+Regardless of the search heuristic, the problem size (or search space) has to be further reduced.
+Splitting 60 people into 10 groups means there are more than 75 billion solutions. (<sub>n</sub>C<sub>r</sub> = '60 Choose 10')

+The programme caps the solutions to ***(<sub>n</sub>C<sub>2</sub>*** instances.
+The rationale is the algorithm does pair-wise swapping.
+Hence, the optimal solution should be within ***(<sub>n</sub>C<sub>2</sub>***.
+This ignores that sequence of possible swaps are randomly generated and non-exhaustive.
+It also ignores alternative solutions generated during annealing is probable.

+Hence, the actual optimal solution might be _near_ ***(<sub>n</sub>C<sub>2</sub>*** number of instances generated.
+This was also seen in small sample experiments.
+However, the programme still uses ***(<sub>n</sub>C<sub>2</sub>*** as a relaxed heuristic that is computationally light and easy to scale to any *N* number of features.

 ## Limitations ##

 - As a non-CSP approach, users cannot introduce CSPs, such as "Every group must have at least one person from R&D."
 > However, it is possible to adapt the code to increase the weight of certain columns.
-This is useful to increase representation of minority groups.
+This is useful for increasing the representation of minority groups.

 - While current implementation maximises value, the solution is not complete.
 And this could mean we do not arrive at the global maximum.
-I.e. it's possible to get stuck on a local minimum.
+I.e. it's possible to get stuck on a local maximum.
-> Potentially, the "MAC-like" problem reduction could be swapped with a two-agent adversarial search, to obtain a complete solution.
+> Potentially, the "MAC-like" problem reduction could be replaced with a two-agent adversarial search.
+This might create a complete solution, by pruning suboptimal solutions.
 (I.e. we are sure the global maximum was achieved.)

 - As the number of rows or features increases, processing time can increase significantly.
 > This could be addressed by tweaking the Simulated Annealing cooling rate and the number of instances to create.
 (At the cost of increased likelihood of getting stuck at a local maximum.)

 ## Collaboration ##

 Code is open-source, GPL-3.
 Anyone is free to improve the programme or adapt the software in other / their projects, subject to GPL-3 licence.

 Feel free to collab and contribute!